 By Lisa Godfrees

-LISA GODFREES, self-proclaimed data-junkie, worked over a decade in a crime lab as both a DNA analyst and compliance manager.
+Lisa Godfrees is a former forensic scientist.
 Tired of technical writing, she hung up her lab coat to pen speculative fiction while taking classes at Dallas Theological Seminary.
-Her first manuscript was a 2013 Genesis finalist.
+She is the author of several short stories and her first manuscript was a 2013 finalist in the Genesis Contest.